 PlantHUB is a new European Industrial Doctoral Programme (EID) funded by the H2020 PROGRAMME Marie Curie Actions – People, Initial Training Networks (H2020-MSCA-ITN-2016).
 The programme is managed by the Zurich-Basel Plant Science Center.

-PlantHUB will train 10 PhD students in skills and competencies necessary to apply responsible research and innovation (RRI) in the area of plant breeding and production.
-The programme addresses the demand of RRI leadership in plant science related research and diffusion of innovation.
+PlantHUB offers training to 10 PhD students in skills and competencies necessary to apply responsible research and innovation (RRI) in the area of plant breeding and production.
+The programme addresses the demand for RRI leadership in plant science related research and diffusion of innovation.

 CARLSBERG GROUP, Carlsberg Research Laboratory (Denmark)